Meikle Millyea

-Meikle Millyea is a hill in the Rhinns of Kells, a sub-range of the Galloway Hills range, part of the Southern Uplands of Scotland.
-The true summit of the hill has been disputed over the years; a 2015 survey concluded that the southwest top, around 400m southwest from the trig point and cairn is approximately 2m higher.
+Meikle Millyea (Meall Liath Mòr) is a hill in the Rhinns of Kells, a sub-range of the Galloway Hills range, part of the Southern Uplands of Scotland.
+The true summit of the hill has been disputed over the years; a 2015 survey concluded that the southwest top, around 400 m southwest from the trig point and cairn is approximately 2 m higher.